Hamas releases third group of hostages as part of truce deal, while Netanyahu visits Gaza

 The pause has given some respite to Gaza's 2.3 million people, still reeling from relentless Israeli bombardment that has driven three-quarters of the population from their homes and leveled residential areas.
 Rocket fire from Gaza militants into Israel also went silent.

 War-weary Palestinians in northern Gaza, where the offensive has focused, returned to the streets.
-Entire city blocks in and around Gaza City have been gutted by airstrikes that hollowed out buildings and left drifts of rubble.
+Entire city blocks in and around Gaza City have been gutted by airstrikes.

-In southern Gaza, where hundreds of thousands of people from the north have sought refuge, residents lined up outside gas stations, hoping to stock up on fuel.
+Hundreds of thousands of people from the north have sought refuge in the south.
 Palestinians who have tried to return to the north to see if their homes are intact have been turned back by Israeli troops.

 The Israeli military has ordered Palestinians not to return to the north or approach within a kilometer (around a half-mile) of the border fence.
 The Palestinian Red Crescent rescue service said that Israeli forces opened fire Sunday on two farmers in central Gaza, killing one and wounding the other.
 It didn't provide further details.
 An Israeli military spokesperson said they weren't aware of the incident.